zandraaperjesi/lagopus-spring-exam-1/README.md

 ### In what cases would you choose to use an abstract class over an interface?

 Please define it with your own words.
 We are expecting at least 3 distinct ideas that you write here:
+-When I have a very specific use for the class with strict restrictions and I know that I would not need to implement from more sources.
+-When I need data fields and methods in the parent class -When The class implementing the asbtracts class in fundamentally the same as for core properties

 ### Analyzing URL
 Please name the parts of the URL below.